 Closer Look at A Few Programs

-Here is a look at three cash management accounts to give you a sense of what you are getting:
+Here is a look at four cash management accounts to give you a sense of what you are getting:

 Robinhood Cash Management

-Robinhood's Cash Management account is waitlist only but they offer a 2.00% APY (10/8/2019) and it takes all uninvested cash in your Robinhood account.
-This is similar to principle to a sweep account at any other brokerage.
-What's interesting is that brokerages that offer free trades often don't pay interest on cash balances because they keep that interest as income.
-This interest income helps offset revenue they aren't booking from trades.
+Robinhood’s Cash Management account offers a 0.50% APY and it takes all un-invested cash in your Robinhood account.
+This is similar to a sweep account at any other brokerage.
+What’s interesting is that brokerages that offer free trades often don’t pay interest on cash balances because they keep that interest as income.
+This interest income helps offset revenue they aren’t booking from trades.

 At Robinhood, they have 5 partner banks so you get $1.25 million in FDIC insurance.
 The banks are Wells Fargo, HSBC, Goldman Sachs, Citibank, U.S. Bank and Bank of Baroda.
 There are no account minimums, no maintenance fees, and no foreign transaction fees.
 They also offer a Mastercard debit card and a 75,000 ATM network.